haha150/NAC-RPi5/README.md

 * **LAN USB Adapter:** For NAC bypassing to work, you must have a second LAN NIC (eth1) besides the native one (eth0).
 Easily achieved by purchasing a LAN USB adapter like [this one](https://amzn.eu/d/eYJzfUH).

 > [!TIP]
 > You may want to add a [hardened case with display](https://amzn.eu/d/90DKels) and [LTE USB dongle](https://amzn.eu/d/5NSOiOt).
 Totally optional though.
+For the TFT display, you must install the drivers from [here](https://github.com/lcdwiki/LCD-show-kali).

 ---